agencyenterprise/docstring-auditor/README.md

 ```bash
 docstring-auditor path/to/your/python_file.py
 ```

+You can pass in a single file to analyse, or you can pass in a directory and it will analyse every file.

 The tool will then analyze the functions' docstrings in the specified file and display the critiques and suggestions for improvement.